12.4: Biological Oxidation-Reduction Reactions

 Figure \(\PageIndex{5}\): Structures of riboflavin, FMN and FAD

-FAD/FADH2 differ from NAD+/NADH since they are bound tightly (KD approx 10-7 - 10-11 M) to enzymes which use them.
-This is because FADH2 is susceptible to reactions with dioxygen, since FAD/FADH2 can form stable free radicals arising from single electron transfers.
-FAD/FADH2 can undergo 1 OR 2 electrons transfers.
+FAD/FADH2 differ from NAD+/NADH since they are bound tightly (KD approx 10-7 - 10-11 M) to enzymes that use them.
+This is because FADH2 is susceptible to reactions with dioxygen since FAD/FADH2 can form stable free radicals arising from single electron transfers.
+FAD/FADH2 can undergo 1 OR 2 electron transfers.
 This is illustrated in Figure \(\PageIndex{6}\).

 Figure \(\PageIndex{6}\): 1 and 2 electrons reduction of FAD

-FAD/FADH2 are tightly bound to enzymes so as to control the nature of the oxidizing/reducing agents that interact with them. (i.e. so dioxygen in the cell won't react with them in the cytoplasm.)
-If bound FAD is used to oxidize a substrate, the enzyme would be inactive in any further catalytic steps unless the bound FADH2 is reoxidized by another oxidizing agent.
+FAD/FADH2 are tightly bound to enzymes to control the nature of the oxidizing/reducing agents that interact with them. (i.e., so dioxygen in the cell won't react with them in the cytoplasm.)
+An enzyme with a tightly bound FAD that oxidizes a substrate would be inactive for further catalytic steps unless another oxidizing agent reoxidizes the bound FADH2.

 Dehydrogenases

-These enzymes use NAD+/NADH or FAD/FADH2 and are named for the substrate that is oxidized.
-For instance in the reaction:
+These enzymes use NAD+/NADH or FAD/FADH2 and are named for the oxidized substrate.
+For instance, in the reaction:

 \[\ce{pyruvate + NADH <=> lactate + NAD^{+}} \nonumber\]